Janny221199/IT-Cheat-Sheets/Cloud/Cloud.md

 # Cloud
-- Usage of (multiple) IT-Rescources over the internet
+- Usage of (multiple) remote IT-Rescources over the internet
-- key advantages: flexible, scalable, availability, performance
+- key advantages: flexible, scalable, availability, performance, global, reliable. secure
 - hardware managed and hosted by cloud provider like AWS, Azure and GCP

 There is a fundamental distinction between public, private and hybrid clouds.